top of page

 Who will live there?

-All 52 units will serve families with children who are enrolled in either Edmonds School District schools or other neighboring districts and meet the U.S. Department of Education/McKinney Vento definition of homelessness.
+All 52 units are intended to serve families with children enrolled in either Edmonds School District schools or neighboring districts meeting the U.S. Department of Education/McKinney-Vento Homeless Assistance Act’s definition of homelessness.
 This groundbreaking partnership will allow Housing Hope to serve “couch surfing” or “doubled-up” families for the first time.

 What do “couch surfing” and “doubled-up” mean and why are these terms important?

-Families who are couch surfing or doubled-up are staying with another family or friend out of economic necessity.
-Oftentimes these situations are overcrowded or unsafe, and frequently parents will split their children up between different households to avoid sleeping on the street or in their car.
-Because these children and their families are technically “sheltered,” they are not eligible for homeless housing funded by HUD.
+Families who are couch surfing or doubled-up stay with another family or friend out of economic necessity.
+Often these situations are overcrowded or unsafe, and parents will frequently split their children between different households to avoid sleeping on the street or in their car.
+Since these children and their families are technically “sheltered,” they are not eligible for homeless housing funded by HUD.

-This unstable housing has significant negative effects on student academic performance.
-A study by Schoolhouse Washington found that students who are doubled up or in motels/hotels have nearly identical academic outcomes to their unsheltered peers, which are well below their housed classmates.
-In recognition of this crisis, the Washington State Legislature took action in 2018 to authorize school districts to lease surplus land for the purpose of building affordable housing for students experiencing homelessness.
+Unstable housing has significant adverse effects on student academic performance.
+A study by Schoolhouse Washington found that students who are doubled up or in motels/hotels have nearly identical academic outcomes to their unsheltered peers, which are well below that of their housed classmates.
+In recognition of this crisis, the Washington State Legislature acted in 2018 to authorize school districts to lease surplus land to build affordable housing for students experiencing homelessness.

-Because the School District retains ownership of the land and serving students experiencing homelessness is a condition of these lease, Snohomish County Human Services Department has agreed to grant Housing Hope an exception to the normal HUD processes and serve families who meet the U.S. Department of Education/McKinney Vento definition of homelessness, which includes “doubled up” families, rather than the HUD definition.
-This allows these families to access permanent, affordable housing for the first time.
+Because the School District retains ownership of the land and serving students experiencing homelessness is a condition of the lease, the project will serve Mckinney-Vento homeless families in the Edmonds School District and other Mckinney-Vento families in neighboring school districts.
+This allows these families to access permanent, affordable housing through this project.
 Housing Hope and Edmonds School District are breaking new ground to serve these families.

-To the best of our knowledge, we are the first community in the state—possibly even the nation—to attempt to build affordable housing for homeless students on surplus school district property.
-We believe that once this model is proven successful, it can be replicated in other communities as an innovative solution to solving student homelessness.
+To the best of our knowledge, we are the first community in the state to attempt to build affordable housing for homeless students on surplus school district property.
+Once this model is proven successful, it can be replicated in other communities as an innovative solution to solving student homelessness.

 What happens if a family’s children all graduate?
 Will families be allowed to stay even if they have no children enrolled in school?